aset-syrgabaev/String-Algorithms-KMP/README.md

 mvn clean package
 java -cp target/String-Algorithms-KMP-1.0-SNAPSHOT.jar kmp.Main
-mvn test
 ```

 ---

 ## **11. Conclusion**

-The KMP algorithm is implemented correctly and performs efficiently on the provided datasets.
-The project includes various metrics to measure performance, and several graphs visualize the results.
+The KMP algorithm is implemented correctly and efficiently processes various datasets.
+The project includes performance metrics and visualizations to help understand its behavior with different text lengths and pattern sizes.
 All requirements for the **Bonus Task** have been met, and the project is ready for submission.

 ---

 ### **Notes**:

-* This **README.md** is structured to clearly explain the purpose, data, metrics, figures, and instructions for running the project.
+* This **README.md** provides a clear structure for the project, including algorithm description, datasets, metrics, figures, and instructions for running the project.
-* It includes all necessary visualizations and ensures the report is complete.
+* The graphs help visualize the performance analysis of the KMP algorithm.
-* Make sure all the graphs and results are included and displayed properly in **README.md** on GitHub.
+* Ensure that all graphs and results are properly displayed in **README.md** on GitHub.

----